DexrnZacAttack/CMDHere/README.md

 # Disclaimer
 CMDHere doesn't come with any warranty<br>
-CMDHere isn't responsible for any damage that might be caused<br><br>
+CMDHere isn't responsible for any damage that might be caused<br>
 !!
 USE AT YOUR OWN RISK !!

 # Requirements